 These jellyfish show a very bright luminescence, on the edge of the outer bell they have a sequence of glowing dots.
 Professor Osamu Shimomura was the first to isolate GFP in 1962 from the Aequorea Victoria.

 In October 2008, Professors Martin Chalfie (American), Osamu Shimomura (Japanese) and Roger Y. Tsien (Chinese American), were awarded the 2008 Nobel Prize in Chemistry for the "Discovery and Development of Green Fluorescent Protein (GFP).

 The green fluorescent protein (GFP), which has been modified to emit colors at different wavelengths and together with proteins derived from other organisms offers new varieties of fluorescent proteins, already has and will have an infinite number of applications in everyday use in a wide variety of fields, that is, it has great biotechnological potential.

 Since its discovery in 1962, it has undergone many changes; its applications involve all areas of biology.
 One of the areas that have benefited most from the multiple uses of GFP has been neuroscience.
 It has been possible to mark neurons in vivo with up to 90 fluorescent colors, which gives the possibility of visualizing the networks of the neural architecture of the same organism.

-The decline in human activities due to the confinement has led to the recovery of nature and its expression in phenomena like bioluminescence, which has been observed along the Mexican coast in recent weeks, said David Uriel Hernández Becerril, a researcher at UNAM's Institute of Marine Sciences and Limnology (ICML).
+The decline in human activities due to the confinement has led to the recovery of nature and its expression in phenomena like bioluminescence, which has been observed along the Mexican coast, said David Uriel Hernández Becerril, a researcher at UNAM's Institute of Marine Sciences and Limnology.